solana-labs/solana/docs/src/staking/stake-accounts.md

 A stake account on Solana can be used to delegate tokens to validators on the network to potentially earn rewards for the owner of the stake account.
-Stake accounts are created and managed differently than a traditional wallet address, also known as a system account, which is only able to send and receive SOL from other accounts on the network.
+Stake accounts are created and managed differently than a traditional wallet address, known as a *system account*.
+A system account is only able to send and receive SOL from other accounts on the network, whereas a stake account supports more complex operations needed to manage a delegation of tokens.

 Stake accounts on Solana also work differently than those of other Proof-of-Stake blockchain networks that you may be familiar with.
 This document describes the